 - “Best Practice” for Bloggers – Bloggers generally know many of the recommended “best practices”, but can often neglect or forget them.
-Examples include having a good call to action, replying to comments on time, and ensuring opt-in forms are set up with an active check box.
+Examples include having a good call to action and replying to comments on time.

 - Recommending alternative plugins – If outdated plugins exist, the reviewer can point them out or recommend better ones.

 - Widgets assessment – A reviewer can check the placement and usefulness of widgets and sidebars.
 Sometimes things don’t line up right, or don’t make sense in context to content on the page.

 - Checking basic search functionality – A reviewer can test your search box, looking for many of the words found in the content, and report back on any errors.

 - Comment on features which work poorly – Sometimes things are broken, slow, or provide unintended results.
 A reviewer can point those out and recommend changes.
 Many times the site owner isn’t even aware of the break or the fix.

 Yet, until then, and because your site visitors are human, it’s best to have an actual human review your website.
 Ask someone or pay someone.
 Either way, use the methods above to get some feedback.

 It’s your turn.
 If it’s the paid method, I’d love to review your site.
 I love doing these reviews, and at very reasonable prices paid via PayPal.
 I actually have a full-time career outside of blogging and do plenty of reviewing and critiquing.
 Papers, articles, copy, engineering documents, and good old slide presentations.
 I spend a good deal of time finding what’s wrong and making useful recommendations.
 I’ll do that for you, just send me an email: mike at yourdigitalmarketingiq dot com